bababagechuizi123/Chatroom/README.md

 the chatroom, all users in the chatroom will receive a notification, and their user list on the left will update to the new version.
-Also there will be sound to remind the user they have receive a new message, the sound for public message and private message is different.
+Also there will be sound to remind the user they have received a new message, the sound for public message and private message is different.

 ## Demo Video